Skip To Content

 Apps page

-The Apps page displays and stores all the apps that you create.
+The ArcGIS GeoBIM Apps page displays and stores all the apps that you create in a project.
 Creators can view, edit, and delete apps on this page.
-ArcGIS GeoBIM has two types of apps: the Viewer app and the Issues dashboard app.
+In ArcGIS GeoBIM, you can create Viewer apps and Issues dashboard apps.

 See Create ArcGIS GeoBIM apps to learn more.